ChandraPrakash-Bathula/Movie-Recommendation-System/README.md

 ## Steps Implemented in this Project :

-### 1. Data Collection: We collected a large dataset of anonymous movie ratings from Netflix to build our recommendation system.
+<b>1.
+Data Collection:</b> We collected a large dataset of anonymous movie ratings from Netflix to build our recommendation system.

-### 2. Data Preprocessing: The collected data was cleaned and processed to ensure high-quality and reliable recommendations.
+<b>2.
+Data Preprocessing:</b> The collected data was cleaned and processed to ensure high-quality and reliable recommendations.

-3. Collaborative Filtering: We used Surprise-based SVD and KNN algorithms to implement collaborative filtering, predicting movie ratings based on user behavior.
+<b></b>3.
+Collaborative Filtering: We used Surprise-based SVD and KNN algorithms to implement collaborative filtering, predicting movie ratings based on user behavior.

-4. Content-Based Filtering: Content-based filtering was implemented to recommend movies based on the movie's features, such as title, genre, and cast.
+<b></b>4.
+Content-Based Filtering: Content-based filtering was implemented to recommend movies based on the movie's features, such as title, genre, and cast.

-5. Model Evaluation: We evaluated various models and compared their performance using Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE).
+<b></b>5.
+Model Evaluation: We evaluated various models and compared their performance using Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE).

 ## Observations